FooBarShebang/introspection_lib/Documentation/References/UD001_traceback.md

 The intended use of this class is for the debugging / profiling, especially for the analysis of the program flow branching under different input data.

-The class **ExceptionTraceback** is intended as the same functionality high-level tool for the analysis of the traceback of the exception being handled currently, i.e. the list of the frame records between the frame where the exception is raised and the frame where it is being handled.
+The class **ExceptionTraceback** is intended as the same functionality high-level tool for the analysis of the traceback of an exception, i.e. the list of the frame records between the frame where the exception is raised and the frame where it is being handled.
 The common convention is to enclose the critical part of the code within the **try…except** clause.
 In this case the traceback of the exception caught and being handled in the except branch starts from a call made within the **try** branch (the first element) and ends at the frame where this exception has been raised (the last element).
 In the marginal case the traceback may consist of a single frame, if the exception is raised directly in the **try** branch and not in another function / method called from it.

-For the rest, including the instantiation parameters, the functionality of the **ExceptionTraceback** class is the same as of the class **StackTraceback**.
+For the rest, the functionality of the **ExceptionTraceback** class is the same as of the class **StackTraceback**.
+However, the instantiation of the **ExceptionTraceback** class provides more options:

+* The class can be instantiated from a traceback object exctracted from a specific exception in order to analyze that particular exception traceback
+* OR the class can be instantiated w/o an excplicit traceback argument, in which case the system stack is analyzed (the current exception being handled) and a specified amount of the innermost frames can be excluded
+* In the both cases the desired number of the source code strings around the 'offending' line can be specified

 The intended use of this class is to extend functionality of the custom defined exception classes, although it can be used for the general debugging / profiling purposes, especially in combination with loggers, see the illustration below: